 - Consider starting a facebook group for your event or activity.

 - Sidewalks can be chalked to promote an event or activity.
-Chalking has to be at least 20 feet from building entrances!
+Chalking has to be at least 20 feet from building entrances.
+Note: Chalking on poles, walls, etc. (anything other than a sidewalk) is not permitted.

-- If your event might have some appeal in the community, ask the Communications Office (409 Cohodas, 227-2720) to send out a press release to all local media.
+- If your event might have some appeal in the community, ask the University Marketing & Communications Office (409 Cohodas, 906-227-2720) to send out a press release to all local media.
 Do this well in advance!

 NOTE: For all of these forms of promotion you will need to provide basic information that includes the name of the program, a short description, date, time, location, ticket information (if applicable), sponsor and who can be contacted for more information.